toderesa97/SpanningGraph/README.md

 - Breadth-first search (BFS)
 - Depth-first search (DFS)
-- Breadth-sorted search (BSS) [Actually it is more like Branch and Bounce]
+- Breadth-sorted search (BSS) [Actually it is more like Branch and Bound]
 - Combining sorted search with heuristic

 This methods builds a tree by examining the nodes of the graph.
 The process is referred as spanning tree.